 - Keep portion sizes small.
 A good serving size for a child would be 1/2 a bagel, 1 oz (30 g) of meat, or 1/4 cup (50 ml) of fruit or vegetable pieces.
 Refill the plate if your child asks for more, but don't be alarmed if the plate isn’t clean.

 - Make every bite count.
-Children have small stomachs that fill quickly, so aim to serve foods with lots of nutrients often.
+Children have small stomachs that fill quickly, so aim to serve foods with lots of essential nutrients, often.
 Some examples are peanut/nut butter, cheese, chicken, eggs, and yogurt.

 - Avoid being a short-order cook!
 Serve one meal for everybody, with at least one food at each meal that your child enjoys.
 Aim to include foods from all food groups.

 - Give your child a small amount of a new food on their plate to taste.
-They don't have to eat it but it allows them to try the new food.
+They don't have to eat it but it allows them the opportunity to try the new food.
 (Research shows that it takes many introductions of a new food for children to learn to like it.
-Encourage your child to try the new food but don’t push they will try when they are comfortable and if we don’t apply too much pressure)
+Encourage your child to try the new food but don’t push.
+They will try when they are comfortable and if we don’t apply too much pressure.)

 - Have some quiet time before it's time to eat.
 Your child needs to be calm, well-rested and hungry to eat well.